History of the Ticket to Work Program

 The resulting Ticket to Work and Work Incentives Improvement Act of 1999 (P.L.
 106-170) includes:

-- Two programs to address the fear many disability beneficiaries have of losing critical health care coverage.
+- Two programs to address the fear many Social Security disability beneficiaries have of losing critical health care coverage.
 The "Continuation of Medicare Coverage" extended premium-free Part A Medicare coverage for a total of 93 consecutive months for SSDI beneficiaries who work.
 A State Medicaid buy-in option allowed some states to increase their flexibility for covering workers with disabilities.
 Contact your State Medical Assistance Office to see if your state has a Medicaid buy-in.
 Call 1.800.MEDICARE or 1.877.486.2048 (TTY) to get the number for your state office.

 - Enhancements to existing work incentive programs.
 Work incentives are special Social Security rules that make it easier for beneficiaries with disabilities to work and still receive health care and disability benefits from Social Security while initially exploring work.
-The Ticket to Work program is one example of a Social Security work incentives program.
+The Ticket to Work program (Ticket program) is one example of a Social Security work incentives program.
 Learn more about work incentives in the Social Security Red Book.

 - Authority to fund community-based organizations to provide work incentives planning assistance to Social Security disability beneficiaries (Work Incentives Planning and Assistance or WIPA projects).
 WIPA projects employ certified benefits planners (Community Work Incentive Coordinators or CWICs) to help beneficiaries understand and use available work incentives, including the Ticket program.
 Locate the WIPA serving your state.